tap349/tap349.github.io/_posts/2018-03-01-react-native-subscriptions.md

 it's required to run application on real device to make purchases: the only action allowed from inside emulator is loading products.

+### add new IAP when submitting new app version

+| iTunes Connect: `My Apps` → `<my_app>` → `Features` (tab)
+| `In-App Purchases (left menu)`

+> Your first in-app purchase must be submitted with a new app version.
+> Select it from the app’s In-App Purchases section and click Submit.
+>
+> Once your binary has been uploaded and your first in-app purchase has
+> been submitted for review, additional in-app purchases can be submitted
+> using the table below.

 ### programming resources